lifia-unlp/Kobold/Kobold-Web.package/BadSmellOnElementPrinter.class/README.md

+# BadSmellOnElementPrinter
-Seaside Web Frontend for reporting Bad UX Smells
+Seaside Web Frontend for reporting  UsabilitySmells on a DOM element